nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 To our team, Warenager is a very challenging project and in terms of difficulty level, it ranks higher than AB3 itself.
 Warenager is a morph of AB3 and not only did we changed some existing features of AB3, we also augmented Warenager with new features that didn't exist before in AB3.
-Some of the features we added that are not available in AB3 are suggestion feature, statistics feature, note features, bookmark and highlight stocks, and sorting feature.
+Some of the features we added that are not available in AB3 are suggestion feature, statistics feature, print feature, note features, bookmark and highlight stocks, and sorting feature.

 Our contributions to the project also justifies our claim about the difficulty level.
 Note that AB3 contains around 6 KLoC.
-Compared to AB3, based on the [project's code contribution](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=T15-3&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship) in RepoSense, the total lines of code that we added or modified is around 24 KLoc, which is four times the amount of code in AB3.
+Compared to AB3, based on the [project's code contribution](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=T15-3&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship) in RepoSense, the total lines of code that we added or modified is around 25 KLoc, which is four times the amount of code in AB3.

 ### Challenges
 * Team meetings are held online because of COVID-19.